coolbutuseless/frak/README.md

 span the full range from allowable within a raw vector (i.e. the whole numbers from 0 to 255)

+## What’s new in v0.1.1

+  - Histogram equalization added as an option to enhance contrast.
+  - Gamma correction option added to enhance contrast

 ## Example: Generate a julia set

 ``` r